 Select your programme and preferred start date to begin your application.

 The minimum entry requirement is a UK 2:1 honours degree, or its international equivalent, in economics or mathematics.
-We look for high grades from well ranked institutions in university-level courses covering introductory integration, probability theory and linear algebra.
+We look for high grades in university-level courses, covering introductory integration, probability theory and linear algebra.
 Some applicants may given an offer that is conditional on a good performance at our SGPE Summer School.

 There are six compulsory core courses, comprising two each in microeconomics, macroeconomics and econometrics.

-The core and option courses are examined in April/May 2014.
-After these exams, successful students write a dissertation over the summer of between 8,000 and 10,000 words, for submission in August.
+The core and option courses are examined in April/May each year.
+After these exams, successful students write a dissertation of between 8,000 and 10,000 words, for submission in August.